 The minimum entry requirement is a 2:1 honours degree, or equivalent, in a relevant discipline.
-Applicants with relevant work experience and good academic potential will also be encouraged to apply.
+A relevant Social Science degree is defined as:

 We have wide experience of a range of international qualifications.
 Please visit our website for international applicants for specific advice on the entry requirements for your country.

 If you do not meet the entry requirements for our postgraduate taught Masters degree programme, you can still be considered for our pre-Masters programme.
 Please find out more about our Graduate Diploma and our relationship with Sheffield International College.

 Our minimum English requirement is: